AckerlyXu/heima/articles/virtual-network/virtual-network-get-started-vnet-subnet.md

 To create a virtual network with two subnets, complete the steps that follow.
 Different subnets are typically used to control the flow of traffic between subnets.

-1. Log in to the [Azure portal preview](<https://portal.azure.cn>).
+1. Log in to the [Azure Portal](<https://portal.azure.cn>).
 If you don't already have an account, you can sign up for a [one-month trial](https://www.azure.cn/pricing/1rmb-trial).
 2. In the **Favorites** pane, of the portal, click **New**.
 3. In the **New** blade, click **Networking**.
 In the **Networking** blade, click **Virtual network**, as shown in the following picture: